cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 9. Repeat steps 4-8 for subsequent iterations until desired iteration or time limit is reached.

 ### Results Of Protein Clustering Simulations
+We used the lattice discretization of the domain and nanodomain shown in the figure on the left; the nanodomain is highlighted in red.
+We evolved the system of proteins for about 4 hours at which it was at a steady state with a nanodomain protein concentration of about 53%.
 <img src="Lattice.png " width="425" height="375"><img src="KMC_freeDiffusion.png " width="525" height="375">

 ### References For Protein Clustering Scenario